-The ppfname used throughout these servicing instructions is 5VMRAC30, which assumes you are using the PPF supplied by IBM for RACF.
-If you have your own PPF override file for RACF, you should use your file's ppfname instead of 5VMRAC30.
+The ppfname used throughout these servicing instructions is 5VMRAC40, which assumes you are using the PPF supplied by IBM for RACF.
+If you have your own PPF override file for RACF, you should use your file's ppfname instead of 5VMRAC40.
 The ppfname you use should be used throughout the rest of this procedure, unless otherwise stated differently.

-The compname used throughout these servicing instructions is RACFor RACFSFS, which assumes you are using the component name within the 5VMRAC30 PPF file.
+The compname used throughout these servicing instructions is RACFor RACFSFS, which assumes you are using the component name within the 5VMRAC40 PPF file.
 If you specify your own ppfname, you should use the compname from that file instead of RACF or RACFSFS.
 The compname you use should be used throughout the rest of this procedure.

-1 Log on to RACF service user ID 5VMRAC30.
-2 Establish access to the software inventory disk.
-Note: If the MAINT 51D minidisk was accessed R/O, you will need to have the user that has it accessed R/W link it R/O. You then can issue the following commands to obtain R/W access to it. link maint 51d 51d mr The 51D minidisk is where the VMSES/E Software access 51d d Inventory files and other product-dependent files reside.
-3 Have the RACF CORrective service tape mounted and attached to 5VMRAC30 at virtual address 181.
-4 Establish the correct minidisk access order. vmfsetup 5VMRAC30 {RACF | RACFSFS} 5VMRAC30 is the PPF that was shipped with the product.
-If you have your own PPF override you should substitute your PPF name for 5VMRAC30.
-Use: if installed: RACF on minidisks RACFSFS in SFS directories 5 Receive the documentation.
-VMFREC, with the INFO option, loads the documentation and displays a list of all the products on the tape. a If receiving the service from tape vmfrec info This command loads the service memo to the 191 disk. b If receiving the service from an envelope file envfilename is the file name of the documentation envelope (SERVLINK) file.
+- 1 Log on to RACF service user ID 5VMRAC40. - 2 Establish access to the software inventory disk.

+Note: If the MAINT 51D minidisk was accessed R/O, you will need to have the user that has it accessed R/W link it R/O. You then can issue the following commands to obtain R/W access to it.

+link MAINT 51d 51d mr access 51d d

+The 51D minidisk is where the VMSES/E Software Inventory files and other product-dependent files reside.

+3 Have the RACF CORrective service tape mounted and attached to 5VMRAC40 at virtual address 181.
+If you have the CORrective service envelope (SERVLINK) file, make sure that it is available on the A-disk or any minidisk or SFS directory accessed as file mode C.

+4 Establish the correct minidisk access order.

+vmfsetup 5VMRAC40 {RACF | RACFSFS}

+5VMRAC40 is the PPF that was shipped with the product.
+If you have your own PPF override you should substitute your PPF name for 5VMRAC40.

+- 5 Receive the documentation.
+VMFREC, with the INFO option, loads the documentation and displays a list of all the products on the tape. - a If receiving the service from tape b If receiving the service from an envelope file vmfrec info envfilename is the file name of the documentation envelope (SERVLINK) file.